djwackey/notes/Google Cloud certification exam/Professional Cloud Architect.md

   - B. Create a VPC and connect it to your on-premises data center using a single Cloud VPN.
   - C. Create a Cloud Content Delivery Network (Cloud CDN) and connect it to your on-premises data center using Dedicated Interconnect.
   - D. Create a Cloud Content Delivery Network (Cloud CDN) and connect it to your on-premises datacenter using a single Cloud VPN.

+57. You are analyzing and defining business processes to support your startup's trial usage of GCP, and you don't yet know what consumer demand for your product will be.
+Your manager requires you to minimize GCP service costs and adhere to Google best practices.
+What should you do?

+  - A. Utilize free tier and sustained use discounts.
+Provision a staff position for service cost management.
+  - B. Utilize free tier and sustained use discounts.
+Provide training to the team about service cost management.
+  - C. Utilize free tier and committed use discounts.
+Provision a staff position for service cost management.
+  - D. Utilize free tier and committed use discounts.
+Provide training to the team about service cost management.

+58. You are building a continuous deployment pipeline for a project stored in a Git source repository and want to ensure that code changes can be verified before deploying to production.
+What should you do?

+  - A. Use Spinnaker to deploy builds to production using the red/black deployment strategy so that changes can easily be rolled back.
+  - B. Use Spinnaker to deploy builds to production and run tests on production deployments.
+  - C. Use Jenkins to build the staging branches and the master branch.
+Build and deploy changes to production for 10% of users before doing a complete rollout.
+  - D. Use Jenkins to monitor tags in the repository.
+Deploy staging tags to a staging environment for testing.
+After testing, tag the repository for production and deploy that to the production environment.

+59. You have an outage in your Compute Engine managed instance group: all instances keep restarting after 5 seconds.
+You have a health check configured, but autoscaling is disabled.
+Your colleague, who is a Linux expert, offered to look into the issue.
+You need to make sure that he can access the VMs.
+What should you do?

+  - A. Grant your colleague the IAM role of project Viewer
+  - B. Perform a rolling restart on the instance group
+  - C. Disable the health check for the instance group.
+Add his SSH key to the project-wide SSH Keys
+  - D. Disable autoscaling for the instance group.
+Add his SSH key to the project-wide SSH Keys

+60. Your company is migrating its on-premises data center into the cloud.
+As part of the migration, you want to integrate Google Kubernetes Engine (GKE) for workload orchestration.
+Parts of your architecture must also be PCI DSS-compliant.
+Which of the following is most accurate?

+  - A. App Engine is the only compute platform on GCP that is certified for PCI DSS hosting.
+  - B. GKE cannot be used under PCI DSS because it is considered shared hosting.
+  - C. GKE and GCP provide the tools you need to build a PCI DSS-compliant environment.
+  - D. All Google Cloud services are usable because Google Cloud Platform is certified PCI-compliant.

+61. Your company has multiple on-premises systems that serve as sources for reporting.
+The data has not been maintained well and has become degraded over time.
+You want to use Google-recommended practices to detect anomalies in your company data.
+What should you do?

+  - A. Upload your files into Cloud Storage.
+Use Cloud Datalab to explore and clean your data.
+  - B. Upload your files into Cloud Storage.
+Use Cloud Dataprep to explore and clean your data.
+  - C. Connect Cloud Datalab to your on-premises systems.
+Use Cloud Datalab to explore and clean your data.
+  - D. Connect Cloud Dataprep to your on-premises systems.
+Use Cloud Dataprep to explore and clean your data.

+62. Google Cloud Platform resources are managed hierarchically using organization, folders, and projects.
+When Cloud Identity and Access Management (IAM) policies exist at these different levels, what is the effective policy at a particular node of the hierarchy?

+  - A. The effective policy is determined only by the policy set at the node
+  - B. The effective policy is the policy set at the node and restricted by the policies of its ancestors
+  - C. The effective policy is the union of the policy set at the node and policies inherited from its ancestors
+  - D. The effective policy is the intersection of the policy set at the node and policies inherited from its ancestors

+63. You are migrating your on-premises solution to Google Cloud in several phases.
+You will use Cloud VPN to maintain a connection between your on-premises systems and Google Cloud until the migration is completed.
+You want to make sure all your on-premise systems remain reachable during this period.
+How should you organize your networking in Google Cloud?

+  - A. Use the same IP range on Google Cloud as you use on-premises
+  - B. Use the same IP range on Google Cloud as you use on-premises for your primary IP range and use a secondary range that does not overlap with the range you use on-premises
+  - C. Use an IP range on Google Cloud that does not overlap with the range you use on-premises
+  - D. Use an IP range on Google Cloud that does not overlap with the range you use on-premises for your primary IP range and use a secondary range with the same IP range as you use on-premises

+64. You have found an error in your App Engine application caused by missing Cloud Datastore indexes.
+You have created a YAML file with the required indexes and want to deploy these new indexes to Cloud Datastore.
+What should you do?

+  - A. Point gcloud datastore create-indexes to your configuration file
+  - B. Upload the configuration file to App Engineג€™s default Cloud Storage bucket, and have App Engine detect the new indexes
+  - C. In the GCP Console, use Datastore Admin to delete the current indexes and upload the new configuration file
+  - D. Create an HTTP request to the built-in python module to send the index configuration file to your application